CourtneyOaks/CYCLISTIC_BIKE-SHARE_case_study/README.md

 - cycle_trips $ ride_length<-difftime(cycle_trips $ ended_at,cycle_trips$started_at)
 - cycle_trips $ ride_length<-as.numeric(as.character(cycle_trips $ ride_length))

-Reviewed the data again, using the summary function, to ensure all changes made are working correctly.
+I reviewed the data again, using the summary function, to ensure all the changes the were made are working correctly.

 - summary(cycle_trips)